How To Protect The Ocean

 Direct download: SUFB_S632_IMissScienceAndGNowLookingForAJob.mp3

-Category:Marine Conservation Careers -- posted at: 4:00pm EDT
+Category:Marine Conservation careers -- posted at: 4:00pm EDT

 I have Brooke Tully on the podcast today for her segment "What's Happening In Conservation Marketing This Week."
 On this segment Brooke and I discussed how conservation organizations should change their messaging to match changing consumer trends.